wbfd3/content-portfolio/index.md

 # Digital Content Specialist Submission

-This page presents selected work experience and skills related to web content management and email marketing.
-It was created as part of an application for a Digital Content Specialist role.
-The content is tailored to highlight relevant technical and strategic capabilities in content systems, campaign support, and analytics.
+This page highlights web content and email marketing experience for a Digital Content Specialist role, focusing on relevant technical and strategic skills.

 ---